railwayapp-templates/monorepo-example/README.md

 The variables shown here are reference variables, learn more about them [here](https://docs.railway.app/guides/variables#referencing-another-services-variable).

-In both of the variables we used on the Frontend and Backend they are referencing each other's public domains, that `RAILWAY_PUBLIC_DOMAIN` variable will automatically be updated when you deploy / re-deploy a service.
+Both the Frontend and Backend variables reference each other's public domains.
+The `RAILWAY_PUBLIC_DOMAIN` variable will be automatically updated whenever you deploy or re-deploy a service.

 See a list of additional variables [here](https://docs.railway.app/reference/variables#railway-provided-variables).